adrian154/blog/blogposts/mobspawning.md

     <figcaption>A diagram of spawnable chunks surrounding the player's chunk, which is represented in green.</figcaption>
 </figure>

-This is where the 289 found in the mob cap equation comes from; in singleplayer, there will always be 289 spawnable chunks (unless you've set your simulation distance extremely low), so the mob cap will be equal to the constant for each category.
+This is where the 289 found in the mob cap equation comes from; in singleplayer, there will always be 289 spawnable chunks since there is only one player in the game, so the mob cap will be equal to the base value for every category.

 On a server, if all the players are spread out so that none of their 17x17 chunk regions overlap, the global mobcap for each category will be equal to the singleplayer mobcap multiplied by the number of players; if there is overlap, the global mobcap will be less.